 ODOT will implement a voluntary residential relocation program to allow some residents whose homes are not directly impacted by the project to be eligible for relocation assistance.
 Voluntary relocations will be offered assistance and benefits that match those provided to the required relocations.

 The Federal Highway Administration approved the Environmental Impact Statement and issued a Record of Decision on May 1, 2014.
 This completes the environmental process.
 The Opportunity Corridor project has been divided into three construction sections:

 - Section 1: East 105th Street from Quebec Avenue to north of Chester Avenue.
 Section 1 has been awarded to McTech Corp/Perk Company Inc., a joint venture for a bid amount of $20,969,780.
 Construction scheduled to to complete, Fall 2017.

 - Section 2: New roadway from East 93rd St. to Quebec Ave.
 Value-Based Design-Build.
 Value-Based Design-Build contract was awarded to the Great Lakes Construction Company for a bid amount of $35,328,000.
 Construction schedule to be complete, Fall 2018.

-To view additional Preferred Alternative Aerial Images click here.
+To view additional aerial images of the Opportunity Corridor click here.